Reviem0/CompSci-Notes/GROUP PROJECT.md

 - **Erosion of Trust:** Communities subjected to algorithmic scrutiny may lose faith in the legitimacy of judicial decisions
 ---
 # Solutions
-1. **Transparency and Audits:** Mandating algorithmic explainability
+1. **Transparency and Audits:** Mandating [algorithmic explainability](https://c3.ai/glossary/machine-learning/explainability/#:~:text=Explainability%20(also%20referred%20to%20as,being%20at%20an%20acceptable%20level.) and